palsiddharth091/todolist/README.md

 # ToDoList App
-- A basic To Do list app made using node.js, express and ejs templating
 - **Create and save your custom todolists by writing `/customList` on the website route and save your tasks on your personal todolist!**

 <p align="center">